 Three rocks is also known by the name of Sharm Rock as the small fishing village located near it is called Al Sharm.

-As you make your way back to the shallower section on the south side you can see Turtle, Surgeonfish, Picaso Triggerfish, Bannerfish, and Batfish.
+As you make your way back to the shallower section on the south side you can see Turtle, Surgeonfish, Picasso Triggerfish, Bannerfish, and Batfish.

-In the shallow (northwest) portion of the site are beautiful Table Coral.
+In the shallow (northwest) portion of the site is beautiful Table Coral.
 You should have about 15 minutes remaining to explore the valleys between the rocks.
-Here you can see small schools of Batfish, the lone Barracuda, Turtle, Broomtail Wrasse, Porcupine and Banded Pufferfish, Bannerfish, Arabian Angelfish, and the occasional Torpedo / Electric Ray.
+Here you can see small schools of Batfish, the lone Barracuda, Turtle, Broomtail Wrasse, Porcupine, and Banded Pufferfish, Bannerfish, Arabian Angelfish and the occasional Torpedo / Electric Ray.

-You have the option of making your way back to the ascent line for your safety stop, or just send up your Safety Marker Buoy where you are, complete your safety stop, and the boat will come pick you up!
+You have the option of making your way back to the ascent line for your safety stop, or just send up your Safety Marker Buoy where you are, complete your safety stop and the boat will come to pick you up!